Magisk-Modules-Repo/HideNavBar/README.md

 - Add support for Android 11/R (untested as Magisk isn't avaliable for Android R yet)
 ### v6.4
 - Fix Android 11 support
+### V6.5
+- Lowered gesture area to 18dp to reduce conflicts with apps